Specifications for print artwork submission

-We recommend no borders due to shifting in the cutting process, borders may appear uneven.
-If you must have a border in your artwork, it is essential that your design use at least .25 or 1/4 of an inch of white space from your border to the cut line to maintain a symmetric appearance.
-If the border is solid, and bleeds to the edge of the card, be sure to include bleeds with your file.
+We do not recommend using borders close to the cut line of your print artwork.
+Due to the shifting of paper that can happen in the cutting process, borders may appear uneven.
+If you must have a border in your artwork, it is essential that you allow at least .25″ of white space between the cut line and your border.
+This will help to maintain a symmetrical appearance.
+If the border is solid, and bleeds to the edge, be sure to include bleeds in your file.
 If you are using a line border, be sure to make the line at least .25” thick to assure the line prints correctly.

 Whenever possible outline all fonts, otherwise all used fonts must be collected.
 When collecting fonts, be sure to collect screen and printer fonts.

 Use only PostScript type 1 fonts.
 True Type fonts may be supplied, but we recommend against using them since we cannot guarantee their integrity in our systems.